 You should also take reasonable steps to remove any VRNs that are displayed on your online marketplace within 10 days of you becoming aware that that they’re wrong.

-If you don’t you could be liable to a penalty.
+If you do not you could be liable to a penalty.

-If an overseas seller hasn’t registered for VAT you could also be jointly and severally liable for their unpaid VAT if HMRC decide you knew or should have known.
+If an overseas seller has not registered for VAT you could also be jointly and severally liable for their unpaid VAT if HMRC decide you knew or should have known.

 VRN mismatch or discrepancy